born2net/mediaArduino/README.md

 openwrt-ar71xx-generic-yun-16M-squashfs-sysupgrade.bin
 </pre>

-that's in the root drive (not in any sub-directory) into the Arduino and reboot.
+that was placed in the the root drive of the Micro SD (not in any sub-directory) and reboot the Arduino.

 Open a up a web browser and point it to the address of the Arduino Yun (remember it is still a hot spot serving you an IP address).
 You can most likely reach it via the IP address of: 192.168.240.1 or via http://arduino.local